marinak6/UVA-furniture/README.md

 # Project 3 Checkpoint

 ## User stories

 - As a UVA Furniture user, I want to see the most recent furniture items posted so that I am updated with the latest activity.
 - As a UVA Furniture user, I want to click on any item so that I can view its details.
 - As a UVA Furniture user, I want to view any furniture listing's price so that I know how much I would have to pay for it.
 - As a UVA Furniture user, I want to view any furniture listing's seller description so that I can see what the seller has to say about it.
 - As a UVA Furniture user, I want to view what category the furniture belongs to so that I can look for other similar items.
 - As a UVA Furniture user, I want to know if I try to access a page that does not exist so that I know that the item does not exist or I entered the wrong url.
+- As a UVA Furniture use, I want to be notified when my furniture was bought.